Marcovefa

 Marcovefa (6th-century – fl.
 561) was a Frankish queen consort by marriage to King Charibert I.

 Biography

-She was the daughter of a wool carder from the royal palace, according to Grégoire de Tours.
+Marcovefa was the daughter of a wool carder from the royal palace, according to Gregory of Tours.
 She and her sister Merofleda both became married to the King of Paris.
 This marriage aroused the indignation of Queen Ingoberga who was already married to the King.
-When Charibert repudiated Ingoberga to marry the two sisters, a scandal resulted and he was excommunicated by the Church.
+This situation created scandal.
+However, the issue of greatest concern to the Church was that Marcovefa had been a nun prior to their marriage.
+Initially, he refused to divorce Marcovefa, and was therefore excommunicated by the Church.
+Marcovefa was excommunicated, as well.
+Soon thereafter, Marcovefa died, with some seeing her death as punishment from God.
 This forced him to eventually divorce the sisters and take Ingoberga back.

-Still, according to Tours, Marcowefa died shortly afterward, followed in the tomb by Charibert himself at the end of the year 567.
+Still, according to Gregory, Marcowefa died shortly afterward, followed in the tomb by Charibert himself at the end of the year 567.